 You can try avoiding some of the triggers that are believed to cause this condition.

-For instance, stress may lead to an episode of alopecia areata, so you can try doing different things (meditation, deep breathing, yoga, professional help) that can help you manage it.
+For instance, stress may lead to an episode of alopecia areata, so you can try doing different things (meditation, deep breathing, yoga, seeking professional help) that can help you manage it.

 But keep in mind that it’s not always possible.
 Alopecia areata can even occur in completely healthy people.